davidgiven/cowgol/doc/toolchain.md

 time (the runtime library is big and takes about eight minutes to tokenise and parse).

 - **the tokeniser**: reads the source files and produces a token stream and the string table.
+(Since 0.2 this has been rewritten to use Flex tables.
+Slightly bigger, slightly faster, much more understandable --- the old hand-tooled tokeniser was pretty crufty.)

 - **the parser**: reads the token stream and parses the Cowgol language out of it.
 It generates an iop stream containing stack-based front end opcodes.

 - **the typechecker**: reads in the iops stream containing the front end opcodes and does type analysis and reporting of errors; it also looks up symbolic names which the parser was unable to resolve (so allowing forward references).

-In addition, it concerts the stack-based front-end opcodes into memory-machine back-end opcodes used by the code generator.
-This last stage doesn't really belong here and needs to be split out into a separate pass.
+- **the backendifier**: reads in the iops stream containing the typechecked, stack-based front-end opcodes into memory-machine back-end opcodes used by the code generator.
+It also uses architecture-specific simplification rules to turn them into forms which can be emitted by the code generator.

+- **the classifier**: constructs the call graph and determines which subroutines and variables are referred to.
+Once it knows which variables are used, it assigns them to addresses in the data segment (and in zero page on the 6502).

 - **the blockifier**: this will, eventually, do some simple basic block analysis and dead code removal.
 What it does now is to rewrite label references based on directives produced by the parser.

-- **the classifier**: constructs the call graph and determines which subroutines and variables are referred to.
-Once it knows which variables are used, it assigns them to addresses in the data segment (and in zero page on the 6502).

 - **the code generator**: turns the memory-machine opcodes into real processor opcodes.